 • It must motivate.
 Remember Adobe and how their employees were coming away from performance reviews feeling unmotivated?
 That’s the exact opposite of what they should be doing.
 If you’re waiting to bring up that good thing an employee did, you’ll have missed an opportunity to recognize them in the moment and motivate them to keep repeating the behavior.
 Just think how much more could have been done in that time!
 They would have been making improvements long before and accomplishing so much more.
 And if you’re setting goals along the way, it feels more real and attainable.
 Oh, and don’t forget the follow-up.
 You can’t just have employees set goals.
 Check in regularly and measure how they’re doing.

-Performance management is more than just checking a box; it’s about cultivating culture and inspiring employee growth.
+Performance management is more than just asking some sample performance review questions and checking a box; it’s about cultivating culture and inspiring employee growth.

 It’s time to quit doing performance reviews and start managing people.
 You’ve got to start painting the real picture of each employee’s performance.
 It doesn’t happen just once or twice a year.
 That picture is a continual work-in-progress.